Quote (Ghot @ 15 Apr 2017 03:17)

 and associated materials to several countries, including Iran and Syria, and its assistance to Syria’s

-construction of a nuclear reactor, destroyed in 2007, illustrate its willingness to proliferate dangerous
+, destroyed in 2007, illustrate its willingness to proliferate dangerous

 technologies.